You can't keep kids free from injuries all the time, but these simple safety tips

 (60°C).
-If you're unable to control the water temperature (if you live in an apartment,
+If you can't control the water temperature (if you live in an apartment,

-for example), install an anti-scald device, which is relatively inexpensive and easily
+for example), install an anti-scald device, ask about an anti-scald device, which

-Always test bath water with your elbow or the inside of your wrist before putting
+water with your elbow or the inside of your wrist before putting your child in

 Always turn the cold water on first and turn it off last when running water in